ChannelFinder/ChannelFinderService/src/main/resources/api_description.rst

 Remove tag with the given tag_name from the channel with the given channel_name.

-The authenticated user must belong to the group that owns the tag to be removed.
+The authenticated user must belong to the group that owns the tag.
 (Administrator role overrides this restriction.)

 **Delete Tag**